AlexandreFlament/L1-2023-C-Project/README.md

     return shp;
 }
 ```
-To delete a shape, `delete_shape` that is the same for any type, using free() to free the memory allocated to the shape.
+To delete a shape, `delete_shape` which is used the same for any type, using free() to free the memory allocated to the shape.
 ```c
 void delete_shape(Shape *shp) {
     free(shp);
 }
 ```
-And finally, `print_shape` that is the same for any shape again.
+And finally, `print_shape` which is the same for any shape again.
-Using a switch case, it detects what is the type of the shape and which `print_x` to call then adds the ID of the shape to the displayed result.
+Using a switch case, it detects what is the type of the shape and which `print_x` to call, then adds the ID of the shape to the displayed result.
 ```c
 void print_shape(Shape *shp) {
     switch (shp->shape_type) {